Casino Banking Guide

 Debit cards, which like credit cards offer instant credits to your account, and usually, payments in between one and five days, are also popular.
 Not every site in every country will accept every card though.
 Visa Debit and MasterCard are big international brands, but there are also country-specific brands in every jurisdiction in Europe.

 The history of PayPal’s involvement with the casino banking sector is a fascinating little story of the legality of gambling.
 PayPal dropped out completely from the gambling market in 2003.
-This was done, it seems, to protect its American business by remaining squeaky clean in a jurisdiction where laws on gambling are confused and patchy.
+This was done, it seems, to protect its American business by remaining squeaky clean in a jurisdiction where laws on gambling are confusing and patchy.
 In 2010 PayPal came back into the market, but it only partners with a limited number of sites and is very fussy.
 That’s why players love seeing PayPal logos on a site, it’s a great sign that it is high quality and pretty much guarantees its legal status.

 However, as with all online payment wallets, you may find yourself paying fees to receive money by PayPal.
 The service is available in Austria, Denmark, Finland, Ireland, Italy, Portugal, Sweden, and the UK at the moment.